 A 50-year old man suffered a non-ST-elevation myocardial infarction (NSTEMI) in 2005.
 Coronary angiography (CA) revealed a thrombotic right coronary artery (RCA) occlusion.
 Three TAXUS (Boston Scientific) stents were deployed.
 Aspirin, clopidogrel and secondary prevention medications were commenced.

-In 2007 he represented with NSTEMI following clopidogrel cessation.
+In 2007 he was re-admitted to hospital with NSTEMI following clopidogrel cessation.
 CA revealed ST within his RCA stents with significant positive remodeling.
 Thrombus aspiration only was performed and clopidogrel was restarted.

 In September 2015, he represented with an inferior ST-elevation myocardial infarction (STEMI) following self-ceasing clopidogrel and aspirin seven days prior.
 CA demonstrated ST (Fig. 1).
 Following clot aspiration, balloon angioplasty only was undertaken.
-Intravascular coronary ultrasonography (IVUS) examination of the stented portion of the vessel revealed significant positive remodeling of the artery (Fig. 2, blue arrow) away from the stent (Fig. 2, red arrow) resulting in substantial malapposition.
+Intravascular coronary ultrasonography (IVUS) examination of the stented portion of the vessel revealed significant positive remodeling of the artery (Fig. 2, blue arrow for online and cover version, grey in print version) away from the stent (Fig. 2, red arrow for online and cover version, dark grey in print version) resulting in substantial malapposition.
 Bypass grafting to the distal RCA was subsequently undertaken, with mid-vessel ligation to prevent competitive flow.